Healthy Homes Assessment Hataitai

 What We Do

-We specialise in a range of services to make sure that you are fully informed of the condition of any property you could be contemplating buying or selling along with other solutions.
+We specialise in a variety of services to ensure you are fully informed about the condition of any property you could be contemplating buying or selling in addition to other services.

-Not only do we work with you , but we also collaborate with a number of big clients like bank branches, local councils, and insurance firms.
-They seem to appreciate their peace of mind provided, due to the details that we provide in our reports of building inspections.
+Not only do we cooperate with you, we also work with major clients, including local councils, banks and insurance companies.
+They seem to appreciate our reassurance provided, due to the details provided in our building inspection reports.

-Our systematic method of conducting your house inspection and the most up-to-date software technology which includes digital photos in the reports, you are able to actually see any problems that might be found.
-Because of our comprehensive reporting it’s not surprising that we receive so many referrals from clients our service to family and friends.
+With our systemised approach to your inspection of your home and the latest in technology for software with digital photos embedded into the document, you can actually see any problems that might be identified.
+With our detailed report, it is not surprising that we have so many customers who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports